romilbhardwaj/romilbhardwaj.github.io/notes/pc_to_mac.md

 ## Lifesaver software which make Mac usable
 * Karabiner - for remapping keys
 * Alttab
+* Rectangle for window management
+* Alfred for spotlight replacement
 * Logitech MX Master

 ## Things I like